JohnnySlagle/Multiple-Camera-Feeds/README.md

 3. Sample Code
 ===

-This is a quick and dirty project I threw together to show how to use both examples.
+This is a quick and dirty project I threw together to show how to use both previously detailed soultions.